 Marketview Arts houses York College's student galleries, studios, and letterpress shop.
-It is also the home of York College's Appell Fellow.
+It is also the home of York College's Appell Fellowship recipient.
 Here, students in the Fine Art and Graphic Design majors can create and display original works.
 Gallery events take place on First Fridays (where many events are held in downtown York on the first friday of the month) where the public can view and sometimes purchase original artwork created by students.
-Marketview also rents studio space to more well-known artists for installations and exhibitions, such as the recent Wayne White Exhibit.
+Marketview also rents studio space to more well-known artists for installations and exhibitions.

 Learn more about Marketview HERE.

 June 10, 2015 saw the opening of the third annual Appell Arts Fellowship Gallery Exhibition.
 This year it features the works of Dillon Samuelson ('14), who was awarded the competitive fellowship last year.
 This exhibition represents a year's worth of hard work and dedication, and the results are impressive to say the least.
 The gallery sports a large assortment of work including oil paintings, watercolor and ink illustrations, multimedia pieces, and charcoal sketches.
 The exhibition also includes two collaborative pieces.
 Most of Dillon's paintings explore deeply personal topics utilizing self-portraiture.
 When asked why he paints so many portraits of himself, Samuelson replied that although the themes are meant to be more universal – themes such as depression and violence – it would not have felt right to portray his own emotions through the face of another.
 Adding humor to the topic, he also admitted that it is obviously much more convenient when painting a portrait to use a reference face that is readily available on his own schedule.